 The app, available for free in the App Store, uses augmented reality and superimpose historic images onto present-day views of 150 locations in the city drawing on the 1.2 million pictures in the Notman Photographic Archives.

-Montreal's Mobile History Challenge
+New Montreal’s Mobile History Challenge

-This year, we are launching mobile challenges in Montreal!
+Every Thursday, we are launching mobile challenges in Montreal!
 Enter for a chance to win a Museum pass (worth $40) for two people.

-The Ivanhoé Cambridge circuit
+A Ivanhoé Cambridge circuit

 Ivanhoé Cambridge is a world-class real estate company, which owns a portfolio with some of the most beautiful historic buildings in Montreal.
 Several Ivanhoé Cambridge properties are highlighted in the MTL Urban Museum application through archive images or red decals on the sidewalks in front of their doors.